 Taman Mengkibol is a 249-acre development township featuring single storey terrace houses, double storey terrace houses and affordable houses known as "Rumah Mampu Biaya Johor (RMBJ)", double storey and three storey shop offices.
 Taman Mengkibol is located 3 kilometres from Kluang Town.
 The township is also accessible through the North-South Highway and linked with several main roads with easy accessibility.
 The subject property is easy to access from Ayer Hitam via Jalan Batu Pahat, Jalan Besar and Jalan Mengkibol.
 Furthermore, it is also accessible from Simpang Renggam via Jalan Simpang Renggam and Jalan Kluang Renggam.
-Nearest commercial complexs are Songmart, Kluang Mall, Kluang Parade, Aeon Big Hypermarket and Econsave which located within 5-8 km away.
-In addition, there will be upcoming Target Hypermarket which located within 2 km away.
+Nearest commercial complexes are Songmart, Kluang Mall, Kluang Parade, Aeon Big Hypermarket and Econsave which located within 5-8 km away.
+Target Grand Hypermarket which located within 5km away is target to be completed in the early of Year 2023.

 The group plans to develop the project in various phases.
-There is a phase completed during year 2021, which consists of 66 units double storey terrace houses.
-As at the year-end of 2021, we have launched two phases of development which consist of 80 units of single storey terrace houses and 29 units double storey terrace houses.
-They are under active constructions and targeted to complete by end of the year 2022.
+There are 2 phases were completed during year 2022, which consists of 29 units double storey terrace houses and 153 units RMBJ.
+As at the year-end 2022, we have new phase started construction which consists of 72 units single storey terrace house.
+There is phase under active constructions and targeted to complete by 2^{nd} quarter of year 2023.